-In compliance of the provisions of the Listing Agreement/Regulation of Debt Securities, the financial results of the company are generally published in Financial Express newspaper and uploaded on company website www.ifciventure.com.
+In compliance of the provisions of the Listing Agreement/Regulation of Debt Securities, the financial results of the company are generally published in Financial Express newspaper, uploaded on company website www.ifciventure. com and informed to the Stock Exchange through listing center.